Last Updated on April 15, 2023 by The Filtery

 Hemp

-The Pros: Hemp is a material that is very healthy for both consumers and our planet.
+The Pros: Hemp is a material that is healthy for both consumers and our planet.
 It doesn’t require chemical pesticides and fertilizers to grow, nor does it require a lot of water.

 The Cons: Hemp is slightly more naturally water-resistant compared to cotton, but it’s still not waterproof.